 We’ll use a triangular distribution to model the arrivals as follows:

-Mode: 5 mins as the as the most likely value (mode) ;
+Mode: 5 mins as the as the most likely value (mode)

-Min: 4 and ;
+Min: 4

 Max: 6

 Activity Durations

 Each user or manual task's duration is modelled using a truncated normal distribution.
 The truncation is necessary to avoid nonsensical negative durations and it is typically a good idea to use that for all time-based distributions.
 For the sake of the example let’s truncate at 0 mins though a value greater than 0 may be more accurate in reality.
 These are the means and standard deviations: